ahmadalsabagh/decrypt/README.md

 E ABOVE  AND SO FORTH  THE RECEIVER DECIPHERS THE TEXT BY PERFOR MING THE INVERSE SUBSTITUTION

 As you can see, any symbols other than 26 English letters and space are replaced with spaces, and all text is converted to uppercase, for simplicity
+## How to run
+Must run this program in terminal as it takes command line arguments
+java decrypt key input output